 What Goins glosses over is the fact that real artists like Michelangelo had difficult relationships with their patrons, since they realized that their ability to execute on their vision would ultimately be constrained by the relationship.
 We know that Michelangelo's relationships with his patrons were difficult at best. "[A]lthough I have served popes, ... this I did under compulsion," he writes.¹ For his last major work, the cupola of St. Peter's, Michelangelo refused payment, worrying that he would sunder his art by tainting its creation with the profit motive.

 Goins displays a complete lack of understanding of this difference, and if he weren't writing a book about the logistics of creating art, then I might give him slack.
-Our culture at large seems to have lost this distinction entirely.
+Our culture at large seems to have lost it entirely.
 I've written before about how it seems that our only remaining measure for "good" seems to be "market value."

 If artwork and products are the same thing, and if patrons and employers equate, then the idea of executing on a unique vision evaporates.
 Goins even goes as far as propping up the idea that artists should "steal" from one another (chapter 2).
-Interestingly, he uses the more correct term of "influence" many times, but his frame describes a method for making products more appealing by clearly appropriating the tropes and genre conventions of prior works ("stealing").
+Interestingly, he uses the more correct term of "influence" many times, but his frame describes a method for making products more appealing by appropriating the tropes and genre conventions of prior works ("stealing").
 The title of chapter 2 is, "Stop Trying to Be Original."

 A better frame for the conversation would be to start with the fact that originality is a hard sell, but trying to achieve it is the only way to execute on a vision that is true to oneself.
 Market motivations have little place in a discussion of art.

 I have saved my least favorite conflation for last, and that is the total merger of artists, creators, and businessmen into a single category.
 Goins considers all of these to be "artists."